stuycs-gh-classrooms/09-nextcs-p01-green/README.md

 How will you be using arrays in this project?

 1D Array:
-- YOUR ANSER HERE
+- set the rows of bricks in the game

 2D Array:
-- YOUR ANSWER HERE
+- determine if the bricks are dead or alive within the array

 ### Controls
 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- LIST OF COMMANDS HERE
+- keyPressed() --> Space bar to start game (ball movement)

 Mouse Control:
-- Mouse movement:
+- Mouse movement: mouseMoved() --> paddle
-- Mouse pressed:
+- Mouse pressed: mouseClicked()

 ### Classes